-Solution: Supporting observability needs at the network edge with Pixie
+Verizon extends observability to the network edge with Pixie

 Out-of-the-box instrumentation: On the path toward full automation

-Verizon and New Relic collaborated on a Terraform module where developers simply needed to provide their Pixie deploy key, Pixie API key, and EKS cluster name.
+In addition, Verizon and New Relic collaborated on a Terraform module where developers simply needed to provide their Pixie deploy key, Pixie API key, and Elastic Kubernetes Service (EKS) cluster name.
 Everything else was built-in.
-With the EKS cluster, developers could select which Wavelength Zones they wanted their node groups to live in.
+With the EKS cluster, developers could select which AWS Wavelength Zones they wanted their node groups to live in.
 From there, they could move quickly to auto-instrumentation.

-Additionally, Pixie has made network flow monitoring with the Pixie query language (PxL scripts) easier.
-PxL scripts are flexible, making it easier for Verizon developers to create, customize, and adapt new views.
+Additionally, the integration with Pixie has made network flow monitoring with the Pixie query language (PxL scripts) simpler.
+The flexibility of PxL scripts makes it easier for Verizon developers to create, customize, and adopt new views.

-By leveraging New Relic on Verizon 5G Edge, developers can leverage a single dashboard across edge and non-edge workloads, leading to a more holistic visualization of performance and availability.
-Additionally, the Verizon team has been working to make the Pixie deployment even easier and more automated.
-Developers can automate the agent install, alerts setup, and dashboard configuration, all with a single line of code.
+By using the Pixie integration with New Relic on Verizon 5G Edge, developers can leverage a single dashboard across edge and non-edge workloads, leading to a more holistic visualization of performance and availability.
+Additionally, the Verizon team has been working to make the Pixie integration deployment even easier and more automated.
+Developers can automate the agent install, alert setup, and dashboard configuration—all with a single line of code.

-Looking forward, performance monitoring capabilities with New Relic can be deeply integrated with the Verizon edge discovery service, an API which determines the optimal edge workload for a given mobile client.
+Looking forward, New Relic performance monitoring capabilities can be integrated deeply with the Verizon 5G Edge Discovery Service (EDS), an API that determines the optimal edge workload for a given mobile client.

-Today’s customers want more immersive, hassle-free mobile experiences.
-With Pixie and New Relic, Verizon can deliver on this demand more easily.
-Pixie auto-instrumentation makes it quick to implement Verizon solutions, while New Relic features, like alerts, provide enhanced observability into Verizon software.
+Today’s customers want immersive, hassle-free mobile experiences.
+With the New Relic observability platform and the integration with Pixie, Verizon can deliver on this demand more easily.
+Auto-instrumentation in the Pixie integration speeds the implementation of Verizon solutions, while New Relic alerts provide enhanced observability into Verizon software.

-Essentially, the combined capabilities of Verizon and New Relic can be viewed as a guide for building best practices in deploying application performance monitoring (APM) to the edge.
-They have also created a reference architecture to guide future developers to the right metrics and best ways to configure dashboards and alerts.
-Together, Verizon, Pixie, and New Relic are transforming how people, businesses and things connect with each other—and how developers innovate on the edge.
+Essentially, the combined capabilities of Verizon and New Relic are a guide for building best practices in deploying APM to the edge.
+They create a reference architecture that guides future developers to the right metrics and the best ways of configuring dashboards and alerts.
+Together, Verizon and the Pixie integration with New Relic transform how people, businesses, and things connect with each other—and how developers innovate on the edge.

 - Environment: AWS

-- In a multi-edge deployment, determine which Wavelength Zone is the most optimal at all times.
+- In a multi-edge deployment, determine which AWS Wavelength Zone is the most optimal at all times.

-- Prevent degradation in performance and poor device and user experiences that Verizon’s API, Edge Discovery Service (EDS) might not surface.
+- Prevent degradation in performance and poor device and user experiences that the Verizon API, EDS, might not surface.

-- Leverage telemetry data gathered from Pixie on K8 and application services infrastructure as a part of the routing algorithm to determine the optimal network path of a MEC device (camera).
+- Leverage telemetry data gathered from Pixie on Kubernetes and application services infrastructure as a part of the routing algorithm to determine the optimal network path of a multi-access edge computing (MEC) device.